sixeyed/docker-windows-workshop/slides/sections/swarm-services.md

 ## Removing the service

-You can stop and remove all the task containers just by removing the service:
+The service is the unit you manage.
+When you don't need it any more, you remove the service and Docker stops all the containers:

 ```
 docker service rm pinger
 ```

+> This also removes the service configuration from the swarm, so there's no going back.

 ---